-21. If all or any portion of the taxes remains unpaid after July 2 of the year in which they are levied, a penalty of ten percent (10%) of the portion that remains unpaid will be added to the amount of the unpaid taxes and the amount so added is, for all purposes, deemed to be part of the taxes.
+22. If all or any portion of the taxes remains unpaid after the date they are due and payable under subsection 12(1) and 16(4), a penalty of ten percent (10 %) of the portion of the current year's taxes that remains unpaid will be added to the amount of the unpaid taxes and the amount so added is, for all purposes, deemed to be part of the current year's taxes.